-In nearly three years, her work in Milwaukee has earned her three Emmy nominations, and first place Wisconsin Broadcasters Association awards in Best Use of Video and Live Reporting.
+In nearly three years, her work in Milwaukee earned her six Emmy nominations, and first place Wisconsin Broadcasters Association awards in Best Use of Video and Live Reporting.

 Prior to Milwaukee, she served as a morning anchor in Fort Wayne, Ind. and was a key contributor to building and launching the station's new morning show, Fort Wayne's NBC TODAY in Nov.
 2016.
 The show grew steadily in viewership with each ratings period during her time with the station.

 She embraced a leadership role in determining important news coverage of the day, booking in-studio segments, providing ideas for unique live field reports and has created some of the station's most viewed news content outside of her job requirements with writing, editing and reporting packaged news stories.